 Other Factors To Consider

-If you’re riding an electric scooter, you probably love it - but it’s just not the same as doing a kickflip with some grip tape scraping against your shoes.
-Sure, skateboarding does involve a learning curve, and e-scooters let you just hop on - but it’s just not the same.
+If you’re riding an scooter, you probably love it - but it’s distinctly different from doing a kickflip with the feeling of grip tape scraping against your shoes.
+Sure, skateboarding does involve a learning curve while scooters and e-scooters let you just hop on, but skateboarding can be tremendously awesome once you get the gist of it.

 Skateboard tricks are not always easy to pull off, neither is a bunnyhop on a BMX bike, so we can see why some people would prefer a simple ‘hop on’ solution, like a scooter.
-Skaters may look down on some, but at the end of the day, the debate of electric scooter vs. electric skateboard isn’t really meaningful.
+Skaters may look down on some, but at the end of the day, the debate of scooter vs. skateboard isn’t really meaningful.
+Each has it's time and place for different preferences.

-As long as you’re out there having fun, we think that’s great.
-Commuting short distances is easy for anything with an electric motor, whether it’s a skateboard or scooter.
+As long as you’re out there having fun and not getting in the way of other riders, we think that's rad.
+Commuting short distances is easy for both, whether it’s a skateboard or scooter.

 Kick scooters are also fun, and little kids also love the portability.
 If you’re a newbie, riding a scooter for the first time, a foldable Razor scooter can be fun, and since we’re an Amazon Associate, you’ll be supporting us with any purchase you make.